Skip to Main Content

 10th Grade: Reflection & Positioning

-• Students continue to delve into what interests and activates them so that building their schedules becomes a primary vehicle for these college planning conversations.
+In 10th grade, students continue to delve into what interests them academically so that building their schedules becomes a primary vehicle for college planning conversations.

-• Emphasis is placed on extracurricular choices, developing socially beneficial activities, leadership on campus, etc.
+• Emphasis is placed on co-curricular activities, developing socially beneficial activities, leadership on campus, etc.

-• Entrance exams such as the PSATs, ACTs, and AP tests are prepared for and discussed at length.
+• College entrance exams such as the SAT and ACT are prepared for and discussed at length, as well as AP courses and tests

-• Why: We mix large and small schools, public and private, national research universities and liberal arts colleges, different environments so that the students can get an idea of not only what is offered at colleges in general but how these types of colleges can differ from one another.
-Students may be interested in specific colleges, but the big takeaway is learning what different types of colleges have to offer to aid the student's personalized college search process.
+• We visit a diverse range of colleges, including large and small campuses, public and private universities, research universities, and liberal arts colleges.
+By offering students an in-person experience with different university environments, students can get an idea of not only what is offered at colleges but also how these types of colleges differ from one another.

 11th Grade: Preparation & Strategization